KianCandelario/heart-disease-prediction/README.md

 ### Decision Trees
 ![Decision Tree model sample](./images/DecisionTree.png)

-*Caption: A visualization of how Decision Tree classify a data point.*
+*Caption: A visualization of how Decision Tree classify a data.*
 ([Image Source](https://medium.com/@shrutimisra/interpretable-ai-decision-trees-f9698e94ef9b))

 **Underlying Principle:** Decision trees divides the feature space into regions and assign a class label to each region.
 It makes decisions by asking a series of questions based on features.
 The process continues until a stopping criterion is met, usually when a certain depth is reached.